coandco/caddy-homeserver/README.md

-If you need to build Caddy with different plugins (perhaps because you use a different DNS provider), just edit the Dockerfile to add in the plugins you want, then run `docker build . -t my_caddy` and change your docker-compose.caddy.yml to have `image: my_caddy` instead of the one that's the currently.
+If you need to build Caddy with different plugins (perhaps because you use a different DNS provider), just edit the Dockerfile to add in the plugins you want, then run `docker build . -t my_caddy` and change your docker-compose.caddy.yml to have `image: my_caddy` instead of the one that's there currently.